nevermined-io/nvm-docs/docs/nevermined-sdk/compute-example.md

 workflowDdo = await nevermined.assets.create(workflowAttributes, publisher)
 ```

-## Order the Workflow Asset
+## Order the Compute Asset

 Until now we have published the assets acting as a *publisher*.
 To show how to run a compute job, now we will take a *consumer* role

 The first step for the consumer is to order the compute data.
-Nevermined will create a Service Agreement between the publisher and the consumer, and the ammount of tokens indicated in the asset price will be transfer from the consumer account to the publisher one.
+Nevermined will create a Service Agreement between the publisher and the consumer, and the ammount of tokens indicated in the asset price will be transfered from the consumer account to the publisher one.
 ```ts
 agreementId = await nevermined.compute.order(computeDdo.id, consumer)
 ```